-3. EBA shall, in close cooperation with ESMA and the members of the ESCB, develop draft regulatory technical standards specifying requirements regarding the capital, retained earnings and reserves of a CSD referred to in paragraph 1 and the features of the plan referred to in paragraph 2.
+3. EBA shall, in close cooperation with ESMA and the members of the ESCB, develop draft regulatory technical standards specifying requirements regarding the capital, retained earnings and reserves of a CSD referred to in paragraph 1.

-EBA shall submit those draft regulatory technical standards to the Commission by six months from the date of entry into force of this Regulation.
+EBA shall submit those draft regulatory technical standards to the Commission by nine months from the date of entry into force of this Regulation.